What kind of mobile brand do you prefer?

 Describe a typical day at Tele2:

 Every day is different – that is what I like about my role.
-I get to the office around 8:00 am in the morning and start working through my to-do list and handling the ad-hoc tasks that comes my way.
+I get to the office around 8:00 am in the morning and start working through my to-do list and handling the ad-hoc tasks that come my way.
 As a trainee, you are really at the heart of things and a lot of my work consists of coordinating and aligning with different parts of the company.
 The most exciting days are when we have Board and Leadership Team meetings – it is a fantastic opportunity to learn.

 What challenges are you facing in your day-to-day job?